Undercover Law

 Undercover Law (Spanish title: La ley secreta) is a Colombian drama television series produced by Caracol Televisión that premiered via streaming on 31 August 2018 on Netflix.
-It stars Viña Machado, Luna Baxter, Juana del Río, Valeria Galviz, Tommy Vásquez, Luis Mesa, Katherine Vélez, Variel Sánchez, Ricardo Vesga, y Juan Manuel Mendoza.
-The series is based on real-life facts of a group of women who make up a group of special police forces.
-The production of the series began on 30 October 2017 and it is available in 4K Ultra-high-definition television.
+It stars Viña Machado, Luna Baxter, Juana del Río, Valeria Galviz, Tommy Vásquez, Luis Mesa, Katherine Vélez, Variel Sánchez, Ricardo Vesga, and Juan Manuel Mendoza.
+The series is based on a group of women who form a special police force.
+The production of the series began on 30 October 2017 and it is available in 4K ultra-high-definition television.